-To keep all members of our dance family safe and healthy, we must address the Novel Coronavirus and its impact on our community and families.
+To keep you safe and healthy, we continue to address the Novel Coronavirus and its impact on our community and families.
 We take pride in our operations and would like to highlight the policies we’ve implemented at the studio to keep us dancing in these strange times.
 EDC families and staff continue to do a stellar job keeping each other safe.
 We are so grateful to have a caring, conscientious culture.
 Thank you for looking out for one another.
-Keep up the great work!
+Keep up the great work.

 In-Building Prevention Steps

 - Life Time Fitness has increased their deep cleaning practices.